Nueces Hotel: Location and staff

 Originally, the hotel stood almost on the bayshore (Water Street, on its east side, at that time ran along the water's edge), thus was convenient to one of Corpus Christi's main attractions.
 Until the present landfill and seawall were built, Peoples Street extended out as a covered pier over the water, covered in deference to ladies' modesty, that ended in a pavilion.
 In 1922, this was replaced with the Pleasure Pier, a similar wooden wharf-like structure for fishing and mooring boats.
 When the seawall was finished, the water was further from the building, but still within easy walking distance.
 In 1940, Peoples Street reached to the T-head, a paved parking area shaped like a letter T extending out on the water for fishing and boat slips.

 The first manager seems to have been Joe J. Nix.
 Staff included uniformed bellhops, generally black men, and uniformed Hispanic girls as elevator operators.
-Pages, according to Theodore Fuller's memoir, were boys whose voices had changed; they wore snappy uniforms that they changed near the kitchen, from which they pilfered éclairs and other tidbits.
+Pages, according to Theodore Fuller's memoir, were boys whose voices had changed; they wore snappy uniforms that they changed near the kitchen.
 These were not considered demeaning jobs; bellhop Lincoln Daniels started a long career there in 1914 and as bell captain was liked and trusted by staff and guests.
 Gilberto S. Revilla, in the 1930s worked in the laundry and met Martina Revilla, who was an elevator operator.
 They married in 1936 and were married 65 years.
 Revilla, who died in 2000, requested his 1930s employment at the Nueces Hotel be mentioned with pride in his obituary, and so did Walter Everette Hull, who as a hotel soda jerk once served Congressman Lyndon B. Johnson.